RomeoSilvestri/Book/_sources/chapters/python-basics.md

 ## Functions

+A function is a self-contained and reusable block of code that performs a specific task or set of tasks.
+Functions are designed to take input values (called parameters or arguments), process them, and often return a result.
+They are used to modularize code, promote reusability, and make programs more organized and maintainable.
+Functions play a fundamental role in structuring and managing the flow of a program's logic.

 The `def` statement is used to define functions, allowing the creation of reusable blocks of code.
 The `return` statement is used within a function to specify the value to be outputted or returned.
 It provides the result back to the caller and terminates the function.

 ```{code-cell}